For those of you just joining Autoimmune Strong- Welcome!

 What equipment do I need for Autoimmune Strong?

 You can do Autoimmune Strong without any equipment at all.
 However, there are a few tools that will make things easier and more effective for you.
 A yoga mat is helpful, to create a designated space for your workouts.
 Foam rollers are very helpful too.
-Check out the extras page for links to my favorite tools (and have a link here) Click Here to view the recommended equipment list.
+Check out the extras page for links to my favorite tools Click Here to view the recommended equipment list.